tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 ### Write accelerator

-Write accelerator is a disk capability for M-Series Virtual Machines (VMs) on Premium Storage with Azure Managed Disks.
+Write accelerator is a disk capability for M-Series Virtual Machines (VMs) on Premium SSD managed disks.
 Write accelerator improves the I/O latency of writes against Premium SSD disks.
 To learn more, see the [write accelerator](/azure/virtual-machines/how-to-enable-write-accelerator) article.

-### (Preview) performance plus
+### Performance plus (preview)

 Enabling performance plus (preview) increases the Input/Output Operations Per Second (IOPS) and throughput limits for Azure Premium SSDs that are 513 GiB and larger.
 Enabling performance plus (preview) improves the experience for workloads that require high IOPS and throughput, such as database and transactional workloads.
 There's no extra charge for enabling performance plus on a disk.
 To learn more about performance plus, see [Preview - Increase IOPS and throughput limits for Azure Premium SSDs and Standard SSD/HDDs](/azure/virtual-machines/disks-enable-performance?tabs=azure-cli).